sunesimonsen/7W17732/Readme.md

     $(this.el).html(_.template(template, this.model.toJSON()));

-This line turns the model into JSON compiles the template against the data using the Underscore.js library and places the html in the root element of the view.
+This line turns the model into JSON compiles the template against the data using the Underscore.js library and places the HTML in the root element of the view.

 If you refresh the home page, you should see your home timeline.

-Goto the next step by running:
+Go to the next step by running:

     mvn lab:next

 ## Step 4: Tweeting your first tweet ##

-We will start by adding support in the timeline view to listen for <i>add</i> events on the home timeline collection.
+We will start by adding support in the timeline view to listen for *add* events on the home timeline collection.

 Open the client/js/TimelineView.js and add the following line to the top of the initialize method.

     homeTimeline.on('add', this.add, this);

-Now when new models are added to the home timeline collection the <i>add</i> method on the view will be called.
+Now when new models are added to the home timeline collection the *add* method on the view will be called.

-In the <i>add</i> method we will prepend a new tweet view to the timeline.
+In the *add* method we will prepend a new tweet view to the timeline.

     var view = new TweetView({model: tweet});
     var tweetEl = $(view.render());